 There's even a selection of royalty-free images and music files that you can use to help complete your project.

-The free version of this online video editor lacks some advanced features, but it's easy to use and is a good choice for simple movie-making tasks
+The free version of this online tool lacks some advanced features, but it's easy to use and is a good choice for simple movie-making tasks

 ClipChamp strikes a good balance between power and usability, and might be just the tool for you if Movie Maker Online (above) offers more options and settings than you're likely to need.